jreisinger/docs/data/notes/go/intro.md

 ## Files and Folders

-The easiest way to read the entire file file into memory:
+The easiest way to read the entire file into memory:

 ```go
 package main